 What is TeraWulf's HPC business and why does it matter?

 TeraWulf provides high-performance computing infrastructure, including AI-focused data center capacity, powered by its nuclear energy assets.
-The company positioned HPC as a higher-margin growth driver beyond bitcoin mining, and Q1 2026 was the first quarter in which HPC revenue crossed above mining in its revenue mix — the central metric investors have been watching to validate the AI-pivot thesis.
+The company positioned HPC as a higher-margin growth driver beyond bitcoin mining.
+Q1 2026 was the first quarter in which HPC revenue crossed above mining in its revenue mix — the metric that validates the AI-pivot thesis.